nexmo-community/voice-azure-speechtotext-py/README.md

 ## Running the example

-Run the server using this command:
+If you are working with a local install you can run the server using this command:

 ```bash
 python ./server.py